MayurTA/VSD-IAT_workshop/README.md

 The DIEAREA variable contains the (x1 y1)(x2 y2) co ordinates where x1,y1 is the lower left vertex and x2,y2 is the upper right vertex of the die.
 This information can be used to calculate the area of the die.

  #### __Opening floorplan in MAGIC__
+ To view the floorplan created, we need to open it in _magic_ as follows,
 ```
 magic -T /home/mayurta/Desktop/work/tools/openlane_working_dir/pdks/sky130A/libs.tech/magic/sky130A.tech lef read ../../tmp/merged.lef def read picorv32a.floorplan.def &
 ```